3schwartz/StudyGroup/APIs/README.md

 - Are the data rendered the same?
 - What should be done if new fields should be rendered by same calls to clients

-# Change update action
+## Change update action
-Change update action in all API's such that not only PrimaryFunction is changed, but also the name.
+Change update action in all API's such that not only `PrimaryFunction` is changed, but also the `Name`.

-For REST and OData patch can be done by using body
+REST and OData patch can be done by using body
 ```
 {
   "primaryFunction": "Something awesome"
 }
 ```

-For GraphQL one can use query
+GraphQL mutations can be done using query
 ```
 mutation {
   droidPrimaryFunctionChange(input: {